williamstome/williamstome.github.io.raw/_posts/2015-07-04-teaching-philosophy.md

 of thinking criticized by Fellows & Parberry in the quote above.
-These classes proceed linearly through the chosen course material, presenting each algorithm or technique as an isolated tool to be added to the student&rsquo;s toolbox.
+These classes proceed linearly through the chosen course material, presenting each algorithm or technique as an isolated tool to be added to the student's toolbox.

 In contrast, my goal is for students to be able to look at any